gilligan-ees-3310-2018/lab_01_documentation/RMarkdown_intro.md

 source("scripts/layer_diagram.R")
 ```

+### Useful Scripts for the Labs:

-These scripts contain the code for a function, `format_md`, which formats numbers nicely for markdown documents, allowing you to control how many decimal places it shows, and optionally using scientific notation or inserting commas to separate thousands, millions, etc.
+These first script defines a function, `format_md`, which formats numbers nicely for markdown documents, allowing you to control how many significant digits it shows, and optionally using scientific notation or inserting commas to separate thousands, millions, etc.

 `format_md(sigma, digits = 1)` will produce 5.7×10<sup>-8</sup>